 - Additional travel benefits - lounge access, hotel stays, travel insurance

-In no specific order, here are some of the most popular cards our users use when they make their payments on our platform, be they rent, insurance, education fees and more.
+In no specific order, here are some of the most popular cards our users use when they make their payments on our platform, be it rent, insurance, education fees or more!

 - BOC Elite Miles World Mastercard